 The 100-Year-Old Secret

-2011-2012 Virginia Readers’ Choice Master List nominee; Great Stone Face Book Award nominee 2010 (Children's Librarians of New Hampshire); Volunteer State Book Award nominee 2010-2011 (Tennessee); Finalist, Nevada Young Readers' Award Master List 2010; Young Hoosier Book Award nominee; Kansas State Reading Circle; Iowa Children's Choice Award nominee; Sequoyah Book Award (Oklahoma) nominee; Sunshine State Young Readers Award nominee; Nēnē Award nominee (Hawaii); Surrey (British Columbia, Canada) Schools' Book of the Year Award nominee 2012; a Junior Library Guild selection; also published in Japanese, Turkish, and Korean
+2011-2012 Virginia Readers’ Choice Master List nominee; Great Stone Face Book Award nominee 2010 (Children's Librarians of New Hampshire); Volunteer State Book Award nominee 2010-2011 (Tennessee); Finalist, Nevada Young Readers' Award Master List 2010; Young Hoosier Book Award nominee; Kansas State Reading Circle; 2016 Bluestem Award Master List, Iowa Children's Choice Award nominee; Sequoyah Book Award (Oklahoma) nominee; Sunshine State Young Readers Award nominee; Nēnē Award nominee (Hawaii); Surrey (British Columbia, Canada) Schools' Book of the Year Award nominee 2012; a Junior Library Guild selection; also published in Japanese, Turkish, and Korean.
+Coming soon in Chinese!

 Paperback, March 2010 (Square Fish)